Our FAQs are split into different sections reflecting the main areas of our website:

 We direct and manage the UK Data Service which is the UK's flagship portal for research resources, where we host key national and international survey data, databanks, census data and and qualitative data.
-More recently we are providing secure access to disclosive and more sensitive data.
-We are engaged in a number of data management initiatives, running the Rural Economy and Land Use Programme (Relu) Data Support Service providing access to key environment data.
+More recently we have been providing secure access to disclosive and more sensitive data.
+We have been engaged in a number of data management initiatives supported by ESRC and Jisc including running the Rural Economy and Land Use Programme (Relu) Data Support Service which focused on providing access to key environmental data.
 We also provide curation of data for other organisations at a cost.

 We are proud to be actively engaged in research and development, and throughout our 40+ year history, we have remained at the cutting edge to become an international leader in curating and sharing data.

 Data collections are deposited from a variety of sources, including academic researchers, government departments, intergovernmental organisations, independent research institutes, and market research organisations.

 Academic research funded by the Economic and Social Research Council (ESRC) is an important source of data, as the council operates a mandatory Datasets Policy whereby all award holders are expected to offer data to the UK Data Archive for archiving.
 Examples of large-scale ESRC datasets are the British Social Attitudes Survey (BSAS), the British Election Studies (BES) and the British Household Panel Study (BHPS).